72

 "You need to stay close to me," he said, now his voice stern and stoic.
 "It won't be good if you look as if you're lost."

 "I'm hungry," she suddenly said.
 In fact, she was.
 She hadn't eaten anything since the night she witnessed Agnar's affair.
-Thinking of Agnar made her blood boil and she remembered Artemis.
-What happened there?
+Thinking of that creep made her blood boil and she remembered Artemis, her foolish sister.
+What was she doing now?

 Flames Of RedemptionWhere stories live.
 Discover now